 I put many kilometres between she and I before I slowed down to a normal walking pace.
 For the first 15-20 minutes I glanced back every few seconds.
 I also picked up a few pieces of driftwood to make myself look larger.

-Since I’m writing this blog I obviously survived.
-In fact I ran into four people on the return and warned them.
+Since I’m writing this blog I obviously didn’t have any ongoing bear issues.
+In fact, I ran into four people on the return and warned them.
 At that point I had some peace of mind because they were now between the bear and I – unless she completed the loop and started back in my direction.

 The bottom line is that the hiking in Kejimkujik National Park Seaside is sublime, but some bear spray is in order.